Distributivity in lattices of torsion classes over finite-dimensional algebras

-The following proposition is crucial for the proof of Theorem \ref{Main theorem}. \begin{prop} Let $A$ be a finite-dimensional $K$-algebra.
-Then the following statements are equivalent. \begin{description} \item $(a)$~The lattice $\mathbf{tors} A$ is upper semimodular. \item $(b)$~The lattice $\mathbf{tors} A$ is lower semimodular. \item $(c)$~The lattice $\mathbf{tors}A= \mathbf{f}$-$\mathbf{tors} A$ is isomorphic to the Boolean lattice of $\{1, ... , n\}$ partially ordered by inclusions of subsets, where $n$ is the number of non-isomorphic simple $A$-modules. \end{description} \end{prop}
+\begin{prop} Let $A$ be a finite-dimensional $K$-algebra.
+Then the following statements are equivalent. \begin{description} \item $(a)$~The lattice $\operatorname{tors} A$ is upper semimodular. \item $(b)$~Every brick module in $\operatorname{mod} A$ is simple. \item $(c)$~The lattice $\operatorname{tors} A$ is isomorphic to the Boolean lattice of $\{1, \dots , n\}$ ordered by inclusion of subsets, where $n$ is the number of non-isomorphic simple $A$-modules. \end{description} \end{prop}